Crucifixion: Archaeological evidence

-Although the Roman historians Josephus and Appian refer to the crucifixion of thousands during the Roman-Jewish wars in Judaea by the Romans, there are few actual archaeological remains.
+Although the Roman historians Josephus and Appian refer to the crucifixion of thousands during the Roman-Jewish wars in Judaea by the Romans and historical descriptions are multitude enough that it is practically unanimously considered to have been a real punishment, there are few actual archaeological remains.
 A prominent example is the crucified body found in a Jewish tomb dating back to the 1st century which was discovered at Givat HaMivtar, Jerusalem in 1968.
 The remains were accidentally found in an ossuary with the crucified man's name on it, "Jehohanan, the son of Hagakol."
 Nicu Haas, from the Hebrew University Medical School, examined the ossuary and discovered that it contained a heel bone with a nail driven through its side, indicating that the man had been crucified.
 The position of the nail relative to the bone suggests the feet had been nailed to the cross from their side, not from their front; various opinions have been proposed as to whether they were both nailed together to the front of the cross or one on the left side, one on the right side.
 The point of the nail had olive wood fragments on it indicating that he was crucified on a cross made of olive wood or on an olive tree.